C&G 2382-22 18th Edition Course

 Why take the C&G 2382-22 18th Edition Course?

 This 3 Day course went live in July 2018.
 The focus of the course is to ensure candidates understand the 18th Edition wiring regulations, where to find them in the book and how to apply these in the real world.
-The qualification gained is essential for anyone working in electrical installation with many scheme providers expecting members to pass by December 2019.
+The qualification gained is essential for anyone working in electrical installation.
+All scheme providers will expect you to hold this latest 18th edition qualification.
 We have many years of experience delivering wiring regulations courses and are proud of our excellent 98% pass rates.
-This course is currently available in:

 Please note that we also offer the following course options: